COVID-19 protocols and practices

 - Students will almost always stay in one cohort, in one classroom, for the whole day.
 Teachers will move about the building as needed.

-- When eating, extra caution will be taken to ensure at least 6-feet distance between people.
+- When eating, extra caution is taken to ensure at least 6-feet distance between people.

 - Ventilation: The HVAC system has been inspected and upgraded with HEPA filters.
 The filters will be changed regularly.
-Additionally, air purifiers will be in rooms.
+Additionally, air purifiers are in all rooms.

 - There will not be any after-school programs to allow more time for proper cleaning.